mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 [Previous](1979-06-09-Fukanzazengi-Talk-1) \|
 [Next](1979-06-11-Fukanzazengi-Talk-3)

+### Summary

-#### Katagiri Roshi expands on the six-component system for understanding zazen that he introduced in the previous talk.
+Katagiri Roshi expands on the six-component system for understanding zazen that he introduced in the previous talk.
 He further discusses the relationship between regulation of body and mind, *samadhi* (one-pointedness), egolessness, “no design on having a reward”, and *shikantaza* (just sitting).
 The distinction between “religious zazen” and philosophical or psychological zazen is explored.
 There is an extended question and answer period.

+### Transcript

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/fukanzazengi-lecture-2" target="_blank">Listen to this talk on mnzencenter.org</a>